JorikDura/Heicos/README.md

 * Image slider
 * Ability to download/download all images
 * Search with history
+* Show icon if pack is already downloaded

 Minimum android version - <b>8.1 (sdk 27)</b>